Virtual Reality Soccer: Evaluating Return-to-Play Readiness in Athletes with Concussion

 At A Glance

 Researchers at Colorado State university have developed a virtual reality (VR) program to enhance evaluation procedures for athletes with mTBI using innovative sport-specific tasks for high-performing athletes.
-Importantly, VR allows us to mimic the demands of competitive sports, without the inherent risks.
+Importantly, VR allows users to mimic the demands of competitive sports, without the inherent risks.
 Further, VR is a relatively inexpensive tool that could be used by physicians, athletic trainers, and others involved in return-to-play decision making.

 Continued development and testing of new VR environments are being incorporated.